rki-mf1/LARRI/README.md

 - The Dorado basecaller will **not trim the barcodes**.
 - The Dorado demux command will run immediately after basecalling.

-Optionally, a **tsv sample sheet** (provided using the --sample_sheet option) can be provided to specify which barcodes are of interest.
+Optionally, a **tsv sample sheet** (provided using the --sample_sheet option) can be used to specify which barcodes are of interest.
 The sample sheet is a simplified version of the one required by [Dorado](https://github.com/nanoporetech/dorado/blob/release-v1.1/documentation/SampleSheets.md) and has the following format:

 | alias     | barcode   |
 |-----------|-----------|